MaryamAlsaeed/Supermarket-system/README.md

-Supermarket Management Application
+Supermarket Management system
 (C# – Windows Forms)

-Associated with: University Object-Oriented Programming (OOP) Course

-Developed a conceptual supermarket management application using C# (Windows Forms) as part of an academic OOP course.
+Developed a conceptual Supermarket Management Application using C# (Windows Forms) as part of a university course on Object-Oriented Programming (OOP).
-This project was designed to demonstrate core object-oriented programming principles through a structured and practical application, rather than simulating a real-world commercial system.
+This academic project was designed to demonstrate core OOP principles through a structured, practical application rather than to simulate a real-world commercial system.

 Application Overview:
-🛒 The supermarket is divided into three main sections:
+The supermarket is divided into three main sections: 🛒
-* Dairy
+• Dairy
-* Meat
+• Meat
-* Groceries
+• Groceries

 🛠️ Core functionalities include:
-* Adding single and multiple products
+• Adding single and multiple products
-* Adding items to a shopping cart
+• Adding items to a shopping cart
-* Resetting the system state
+• Resetting the system state
-* Multi-form user interface with clear and intuitive navigation
+• Multi-form user interface with clear and intuitive navigation

 Object-Oriented Programming Concepts Applied:
 🔐 Encapsulation – Secure handling of application data using private fields and controlled public methods